shotofcovfefe/questionable-beta/content/posts/grade-chasing.md

 +++
 title = "#1.
 A grade chaser's guide to life" description = "Hello, World!
 Welcome to my tiny corner of the interwebs.
 What follows is a post about my relationship with chasing grades in climbing and otherwise life.
-It's more reflective than intended.
 Alternative working title: `Fear and loathing in East London`." type = ["posts","post"] tags = [
     "climbing",